Alefoggia17/Violent-Python-For-Artisan/README.md

 Once created, you need to prompt the model.
 Then log in to [ChatGPT](https://chatgpt.com/) or [Claude Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), paste the prompt and hit enter.

 > [!WARNING]
 > It is recommended to use a subset of samples to submit to the model so that it responds correctly.
 Errors such as sample overlap, incorrect code generation, slow loading etc may be due to the length of the submitted prompt and the amount of data to be processed.
-Consequently, it is recommended to *refresh* the page after 3 submissions.
+Consequently, it is recommended to *refresh* the page if the request is not satisfied.

 ### Step 4: Save the output